BBC Television Shakespeare: Behind the scenes

 Director Herbert Wise felt that Julius Caesar should be set in the Elizabethan era, but as per the emphasis on realism, he instead set it in a Roman milieu.
 Wise argued that the play "is not really a Roman play.
 It's an Elizabethan play and it's a view of Rome from an Elizabethan standpoint."
 Regarding setting the play in Shakespeare's day, Wise stated that, "I don't think that's right for the audience we will be getting.
 It's not a jaded theatre audience seeing the play for the umpteenth time: for them that would be an interesting approach and might throw new light on the play.
 But for an audience many of whom won't have seen the play before, I believe it would only be confusing."
+Nevertheless, Wise estimated that only ten lines had been cut.

+Costume designer Odette Barrow sourced material for new togas and tunics but also re-used some from the BBC's earlier production of I, Claudius, although had to remove decorations as this was an aesthetically simpler period in Rome's history.
+Late in the pre-production period, Barrow discovered research showing that the Roman military uniforms used for previous productions were not entirely accurate, and the designs had to be hastily fixed.
+Designer Tony Abbott created columns with different designs on each side and a set that could be switched around throughout production to create new locations.
+Keith Michell, playing Mark Antony, had played Antony in the BBC's biggest previous production of the Roman tales, fifteen years earlier, The Spread of the Eagle.

 The Prefaces to Shakespeare episode for Julius Caesar was presented by Ronald Pickup, who had played Octavius Caesar in a 1964 Royal Court Theatre production directed by Lindsay Anderson, and Cassius in a 1977 National Theatre production directed by John Schlesinger.
 The Shakespeare in Perspective episode was presented by political commentator Jonathan Dimbleby.